Lr. Selma Museum & Heritage Cemetery

 Originally the church had white plaster walls but in 1881 Lewis Baillie of Newport, Nova Scotia, was hired to paint them.
 He painted the walls and ceiling entirely with feathers using a tempera based paint.
 This technique gave the walls a unique marble effect, which has both intrigued and fascinated onlookers for years and also provides a wonderful backdrop for our exhibits.

-View the images in our gallery
+View some images in our gallery